 Feature Selection Methods for Zero-Shot Learning of Neural Activity

 In recent years, zero-shot prediction models have been introduced for mapping between neural signals and semantic attributes, which allows for classification of stimulus classes not explicitly included in the training set.
 While choices about feature selection can have a substantial impact when closed-set accuracy, open-set robustness, and runtime are competing design objectives, no systematic study of feature selection for these models has been reported.
 Instead, a relatively straightforward feature stability approach has been adopted and successfully applied across models and imaging modalities.
-To characterize the tradeoffs in feature selection for zero-shot learning, we compared correlation-based stability to several other feature selection techniques on comparable data sets from two distinct imaging modalities: functional Magnetic Resonance Imaging (fMRI) and Electrocorticography (ECoG).
-While most of the feature selection methods resulted in similar zero-shot prediction accuracies and spatial/spectral patterns of selected features, there was one exception; A novel feature/attribute correlation approach was able to achieve those accuracies with far fewer features, suggesting the potential for simpler prediction models that yield high zero-shot classification accuracy [Fig 2].
+To characterize the trade-offs in feature selection for zero-shot learning, we compared correlation-based stability to several other feature selection techniques on comparable data sets from two distinct imaging modalities: functional magnetic resonance imaging (fMRI) and electrocorticography (ECoG).
+While most of the feature selection methods resulted in similar zero-shot prediction accuracies and spatial/spectral patterns of selected features, there was one exception; a novel feature/attribute correlation approach was able to achieve those accuracies with far fewer features, suggesting the potential for simpler prediction models that yield high zero-shot classification accuracy (Figure 2).

-Further analysis seems to indicate that this improvement might be the result of a more diverse spatial distribution of the chosen features (in fMRI, see [Fig 3]) or a more diverse temporal distribution (in ECoG).
+Further analysis seems to indicate that this improvement might be the result of a more diverse spatial distribution of the chosen features (in fMRI, see Figure 3) or a more diverse temporal distribution (in ECoG).

-This MATLAB code may be used to replicate the results published in the manuscript [Ref 1]:
+This MATLAB code may be used to replicate the results published in the manuscript (reference 1):

 The code is organized into three directories as follows:

-- ECoG/ - ECoG data collected at JHU
+ECoG/ – ECoG data collected at the Johns Hopkins University

 To run the code: